nicolaus-hee/esp8266-saeco-intelia-mqtt/README.md

 * Philips Saeco Intelia coffee maker
 * ESP8266 (I use model E12 on the Wemos D1 Mini Lite breakout board)
-* 2 x 1k resistor to read background led color of display
+* 2 x 1 kΩ resistor to read background led color of display
-* 1 x 2N2222A transistor *for every button you want to trigger*
+* 4 x 2N2222A transistor (1 for every button we want to trigger)
-* 1 x 1k resistor *for every button you want to trigger*
+* 4 x 1 kΩ resistor (1 for every button we want to trigger)
-* a prototype board, basic wire etc.
+* A prototype board, basic wire etc.

 ## What the code does

-* Read current machine status (red / yellow / green)
+* Read current machine status (off / red / yellow / green)
-* Press buttons
+* Press power, small / large coffee, tea water buttons
 * Communicate status info to MQTT server
 * Listen to MQTT server for commands